Skip to content

 Why Companies Offer Employee Bonuses

 Sometimes companies offer their employees bonuses because it is the expectation within the market.
 Sales roles, for example, have long included some kind of bonus or incentive structure within their compensation packages.
-So today it’s more unusual to see a sales role without a bonus structure than one with one.
+So today, it’s more unusual to see a sales role without a bonus structure than one with one.

 Organizations also offer bonuses as a way of attracting and retaining the very best talent.
-In today’s increasingly competitive workplace where employers need to work harder than ever to stand out from the crowd, a bonus can be a useful carrot to encourage potential candidates to choose your organization over your competition.
+In today’s increasingly competitive workplace, where employers need to work harder than ever to stand out from the crowd, a bonus can be a useful carrot to encourage potential candidates to choose your organization over your competition.

-People who know they can earn a bonus by increasing revenue, boosting productivity or delivering objectives are going to be far more motivated to achieve their aims.
-They will be more engaged in their work, more motivated to come in and perform their best and more likely to stay in their roles for longer.
+Companies use this tactic because it works.
+Employees who know they can earn a bonus by increasing revenue, boosting productivity, or delivering on objectives are more motivated to succeed.
+They are more engaged in their work, more likely to perform at their best, and more likely to stay in their roles for longer.

-Employees who receive rewards on a regular basis are 8x more engaged than those receiving annual compensation or increases.
-Deloitte.
+Employees who receive rewards on a regular basis are 8x more engaged than those receiving annual compensation or increases – Deloitte

-65% of employees prefer bonuses based on personal performance.
-Payscale
+65% of employees prefer bonuses based on personal performance – Payscale

-Companies that use incentive programs report an average increase in productivity of 22%.
-Incentive Research Foundation.
+Companies that use incentive programs report an average increase in productivity of 22% – Incentive Research Foundation

-Companies that use incentives to reward employees for meeting specific goals or targets see an average increase in revenue of 44%.
-Harvard Business Review.
+Companies that use incentives to reward employees for meeting specific goals or targets see an average increase in revenue of 44% – Harvard Business Review

-The most common types of employee bonuses include cash (73%), gift cards or certificates (55%), and time off (51%).
-Human Resource Management.
+The most common types of employee bonuses include cash (73%), gift cards or certificates (55%), and time off (51%) – Human Resource Management

 The Benefits of Offering Employee Bonuses